DA0-DA0/dao-contracts/contracts/proposal/cwd-proposal-delegate/README.md

 - You have the power to kick this specific member after review.
 Perhaps you make an investigative committee after a member is accused of something, and delegate the power to a multisig to execute the message: “Kick this member”
 - You can pause one of our SubDAOs for 1 week if necessary
 - You have the power to add a specific item to our DAO config at any time
-- You have the power Bob’s salary by 800 JUNO through DAO treasury
+- You have the power to increase Bob’s salary by 800 JUNO through DAO treasury
 - Liquidate 8000 JUNO through JunoSwap at any time.
 Perhaps you want to delegate this to a hedge fund who promises to “time the market”

 ## When would it not be useful?